 We’re not talking about experimental abstract photography here.
 That’s when you can play with those sliders ’til your heart’s content.

 When you’re creating monochrome landscapes or black and white photography portraits, don’t over-process.
 This is distracting and disrespectful to the subject matter.

-Use post-production to ensure there are true blacks, true whites, and a full tonal range of grey.
-Be gentle with the sliders, and try adjusting the colour tones in the black and white mix.
+Use post-production to ensure there are true blacks, true whites, and a full tonal range of gray.
+Be gentle with the sliders, and try adjusting the color tones in the black and white mix.